minio/minio/docs/orchestration/docker-compose/README.md

 docker stack deploy --compose-file docker-compose.yaml minio
 ```

-Distributed instances are now accessible on the host at ports 9000, proceed to access the Web browser at <http://127.0.0.1:9000/>.
+Distributed instances are now accessible on the host using the Minio CLI on port 9000 and the Minio Web Console on port 9001.
+Proceed to access the Web browser at <http://127.0.0.1:9001/>.
 Here 4 MinIO server instances are reverse proxied through Nginx load balancing.

 ### Notes